-Dr. Wanosts'a7 Lorna Williams OBC walking in peace is Lil'wat of the St'at'yem'c First Nation.
-Her life has been devoted to promoting and restoring Indigenous culture and language.
-She worked as an Indigenous educator and language specialist for more than 50 years in diverse settings, including Indigenous communities, public schools, and adult education settings.
-Dr. Williams recently retired from the University of Victoria as Canada Research Chair in Indigenous Knowledge and Learning (coappointment with Faculty of Education and Department of Linguistics) and an associate professor, where she developed and delivered an innovative series of courses on learning and teaching in an Indigenous world.
+Dr. Wanosts'a7 Lorna Williams OBC walking in peace is Lil'wat of the St'at'ye Nation.
+Her life has been devoted to promoting and restoring Indigenous culture and She worked as an Indigenous educator and language specialist for more than 50 years settings, including Indigenous communities, public schools, and adult education se Williams recently retired from the University of Victoria as Canada Research Chair in I Knowledge and Learning (co-appointment with Faculty of Education and Depa Linguistics) and an associate professor, where she developed and delivered an innova of courses on learning and teaching in an Indigenous world.

-David Ashurst has been a secondary science teacher in Victoria for 15 years where he currently teaches senior biology, chemistry and Jr. science at Oak Bay High School.
-He earned an MA in First Nations and Environmental Education through UVic in 2009 where his thesis research focused on cross-cultural science education in a marine context.
-Central to his professional practice is the weaving of traditional knowledge into the existing curricular framework, bringing the topics to life and building a bridge between traditional and western science cultures.
-Dave has a passion for the outdoors, particularly the coastal environment, and feels that the understanding of traditional ways of knowing is central to connection with and the conservation of this vital environment.
+David Ashurst has been a secondary science teacher in Victoria for 15 years where he teaches senior-Biology, Chemistry and Jr. Science at Oak Bay High School.
+He earner in First Nations and Environmental Education through UVic in 2009 where his thesi focused on cross-cultural science education in a marine context.
+Central to his pr practice is the weaving of traditional knowledge into the existing curricular framework the topics to life and building a bridge between traditional and western science cultures. a passion for the outdoors, particularly the coastal environment, and feels that the under of traditional ways of knowing is central to connection with and the conservation of environment.

-Nan Kendy has lived and worked in Northern BC for 30 years on Witsuwit'en and L'heidli Tenneh territories.
+Nan Kendy has lived and worked in Northern BC for 30 years on Witsuwit'en an Tenneh territories.
 She taught elementary school in Moricetown and Smithers.
-Nan completed an MA from the University of Victoria in Environmental and First Nations Studies in 2007 and worked as a sessional instructor in the School of Education at the University of Northern BC in Prince George until 2012.
-Retired, she lives outside Prince George on Nadsilnich Lake where she is president of her community association and actively involved in protecting the quality of the lake water for her grandchildren.
-Nan ran as a candidate for the Green Party for her riding of Prince George-Valemount in the 2017 Provincial Election.
+Nan an MA from the University of Victoria in Environmental and First Nations Studies in worked as a sessional instructor in the School of Education at the University of North Prince George until 2012.
+Retired, she lives outside Prince George on Nadsilnich Lake is president of her community association and actively involved in protecting the qua lake water for her grandchildren.
+Nan ran as a candidate for the Green Party for her Prince George-Valemount in the 2017 Provincial Election.